 According to its rules, the main objectives and functions of the Commission are to draft recommendations on the following issues:

 The Commission meets when necessary, but not less than twice a year.
-As of today, the Commission held 43 meetings.
-The last meeting was held on February 3, 2015.
+As of today, the Commission held 48.
+The last meeting was held on November 17, 2017.